zackexplosion/longest-streak/README.md

 # Longest-streak

-Try to figure out how long is the longest streak, on github
+Try to figure out the longest streak on github

 # The code
 ``` bash